16 min read

 Legal copywriting should be SEO-optimized, meaning it should meet both your target market and search engine’s expectations.
 This starts with keyword research, i.e., identifying the word, terms, and phrases potential clients type into Google most frequently when searching for law firms and legal advice.

-If you’re a patent lawyer, you might find “intellectual property” is a popular keyword, so you’ll want to develop fresh and informative content around this keyword and use it on your website, landing pages, blog, and social media.
+If you’re a patent lawyer, you might find “intellectual property” is a popular keyword, so you’ll want to develop fresh and informative content around this keyword and use it on your website, landing pages, blog, and social media for lawyers.

 The keywords you use are incumbent on your law firm’s specialty, trending terms, and phrases used by social media users.
 Tools like Google Keyword Planner, Ahrefs, Ubersuggest, and SEMrush can assist you with finding the most valuable and high-performing keywords for your law firm.